rl1987/trickster.dev/tricksterblog/content/post/how-to-scrape-youtube-view-intensity-time-series.md

 Recently Youtube has introduced a small graph on it's user interface that visualises a time series of video viewing intensity.
-Spikes in this graph indicate what parts of the video tend to be replayed often, thus seeming to be most interesting or relevant to watch.
+Spikes in this graph indicate what parts of the video tend to be replayed often, thus being most interesting or relevant to watch.
 This requires quite some data to be accumulated and is only available on sufficiently popular videos.